ClementTsang/bottom/.github/ISSUE_TEMPLATE/bug_report.md

 ## Describe the bug

-A clear and concise description of what the bug is and what the expected behaviour was.
+_A clear and concise description of what the bug is and what the expected behaviour was:_

 ## To reproduce

-Steps on how to reproduce the behaviour:
+_Steps on how to reproduce the behaviour:_

-1. Go to ...
+1. Go to...
 2. See error

 ## Screenshots

-If applicable, add screenshots to help explain your problem.
+_If applicable, add screenshots to help explain your problem:_

 ## Platform

-Provide information on:
+_Provide information on:_

 **Operating System:**